Last updated: August 21, 2021

-1. White label twin reels & mic logo, UK, Interdisc, Decca pressing
+1. White label twin reels & mic logo, under license to UK Interdisc, pressed by Decca

 UK Decca pressing plant, New Malden, machine-stamp legend A2/B1

-2. White label twin reels & mic, hand-etched matrix, unknown pressing plant
+2. White label twin reels & mic, hand-etched matrix, Decca pressing.

 3. UK Jazzland, Interdisc, 1961 Decca pressing

 4. Blue label, silver text twin reels & mic ; UK release, Philips Dutch pressing (670)